microchip-pic-avr-examples/pic16f17146-cold-plate-mplab-mcc/README.md

 - Timer 0 (TMR0)
 - Windowed Watchdog Timer (WWDT)

 Since the cold plate involves high currents and potentially hazardous temperatures, the WWDT is used to ensure periodic monitoring of the device is performed.
-If the WWDT is not triggered within a specific time, the microcontroller will reset.
-This ensures that if the firmware ever deadlocked, the system would not remain active, thus ensuring safety is not compromised.
+If the WWDT is not triggered within a specific amount of time, the microcontroller will reset.
+This ensures that if the firmware deadlocks, the system would not remain active, thus ensuring safety is not compromised.
 TMR0 generates the base timing for the periodic self-check.

 **Single Speed Fan Control with Dual Fan Speed Monitoring**
 - Pulse Width Modulator with Compare 2 (PWM2)